 Type: Nonprofit and commercial office space

-The Harlan Nonprofit Centers are ULC’s second and third purchases in Lakewood.
-Together, they comprise 56,000 sq. ft. of nonprofit and commercial office space.
-Harlan Nonprofit Center West is home to Easterseals Colorado, a longstanding charitable organization founded in 1926.
-The buildings are less than one-half mile from two high-frequency bus routes and one mile from the Belmar Shopping District.
+The Harlan nonprofit centers are ULC’s second and third purchases in Lakewood.
+Together, they comprise 56,000 square feet of nonprofit and commercial office space.
+The buildings are less than a half mile from two high-frequency bus routes, and one mile from the Belmar Shopping District.

 Harlan Nonprofit Center West